 - For help with balance, try this pose with your free hand against a wall.

-- For tight hamstrings, keep the knee on your extended leg bent, or wrap a strap around your foot and take hold of the strap
+- Keep the knee on your extended leg bent, or wrap a strap around your foot and take hold of the strap.

-- Start in Mountain Pose with your hands on your hips.
+- Start standing with your hands on your hips.
 Draw your left knee in towards your belly and interlace your fingertips in front of your shin.
-Engage the bandhas and square the pelvis.
-Pause here for a breath, enjoying the stretch.
+Level your hips so they are equidistant from the ground.
+Pause here for a breath.

 - Reach your left hand on the inside of your left knee and take hold of your big toe with your first and second fingers.
-Pause here finding balance, then extend your foot forward.
-Straighten your knee fully if you can.
+Stay here, or lengthen your spine and extend your foot forward any amount.